rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

       --set "azure.storageContainer=aro-logs"
     ```

-1. Wait for the Log Collector agent to be started
+1. Once the Helm Chart deploys its resource, we need to wait for the Log Collector agent to be started.
+To watch its status, run the following command:

     ```bash
     oc -n openshift-logging rollout status daemonset collector
     ```

-1. Restart Log Collector

-    !!! info
-        Sometimes the log collector agent starts before the operator has finished configuring Loki, restarting it here will resolve.
+1. Occasionally, the log collector agent starts before the operator has finished configuring Loki.
+To proactively address this, we need to restart the agent.
+To do so, run the following command:

     ```bash
     oc -n openshift-logging rollout restart daemonset collector